AlexTuring010/book_on_probabilities/README.md

 ## 📌 Acknowledgments and Purpose

 This book reflects my commitment to our university community, and I hope it shows my knowledge of probability and my dedication to creating educational resources that make learning more approachable.
 I also want to acknowledge that I could not have completed this project without the guidance from our professors and the discussions in class.

-## 📥 How to Access

-This: [Download or view the PDF directly]([https://github.com/AlexTuring010/book_on_probabilities/raw/main/probabilities_book.pdf](https://github.com/AlexTuring010/book_on_probabilities/blob/main/probabilities_book.pdf)) to get started with the presentation!